shahoodzee/Django-React-Redux---Tutorial./README.md

             </table>
           </Fragment>
     This above already contains the delete button to delete certain data from api.
 Now You just need to implement Delete_Leads function to make it work which has already been provided with the get_leads (in commented form).
+However there is still some funcitonalities commented within them that means they are expected       to be used later on.
 &.
 Delete_Leads and Add_Leads

        Source is already given in commented form (src->componets->actions->leads.js)